kobacat/Project-Diva-AFT-Steam-Deck/guide.md

 ![image](https://user-images.githubusercontent.com/22461806/169699906-18fab498-e994-4b41-a1c8-78f9eb30555d.png)

 In the Preferences tab, click on **Manage drives**, and then **take note where the C drive is**.
 If you used the same name as mine, your C drive will be under `/home/deck/.var/app/com.usebottles.bottles/data/bottles/bottles/Diva/drive_c/`.
-Replace `/Diva/` with whatever other name you used, if you ended up using another name. **Remember to do this from here on out if there's a file path I write down, or else stuff might break.**
+Replace `/Diva/` with whatever other name you used, if you ended up using another name. **Remember to do this from here on out if there's another file path I write down, or else stuff might break.**

 ## TRANSFERRING FILES TO YOUR BOTTLE